 - Check it out with an independent expert

 - Send your operator if you can so they can confirm about parts and maintenance.

 Make your best deal based on those facts and what competition exists for such a machine.

 If the seller is not providing you the right value, and it’s clear that they perceive a higher benefit that is not aligned with you.
 It may help to understand the variance but you have to continue to negotiate the price.

 Select a good trading partner!

 Always trade with partners who do this for a living and know the ins-outs of such used machinery purchases.
-They will help you guide on all negotiation aspects not just the price.
+Start here by checking a fast moving used listing of offset printers on sale, sometimes its the same machine like a Heidelberg Used CD 102 or Lithrone 640 but each one has a completely different price based on impressions and our assessment.
+We can help you guide on all negotiation aspects not just the price.

-However you decide to buy a used printing offset machine at sale, ensure you due the due diligence with preparation, review and external support.
+However you decide to buy a used printing offset machine at sale, ensure you complete the due diligence with preparation, review and external support.